HollishKid/Cryptor/README.md

 - Check wether input !== output directory.
 - Make sure output contained in input directory does not get double encrypted (i.e. do not encrypt files that are have .crypted extension).
 - Display input and output directories.
+- Display errors as they occur (e.g. "Directory not empty"), with possibility to translate.
 - Add a confirm button ("Are you sure?")